signalogic/Hypersignal/README.md

 The default DOSBox config setting is "svga_s3", which is an S3 Trio64 card, considered to implement the VESA Std 800x600 mode in a widely compatible way.
 This corresponds to graphics config selection 95, which also works fine with the svga_et4000 machine setting, but doesn't support the new grayscale and heatmap 2-D Spectrograph options (see below).

-Note that for higher resolution display systems (1920 x 1080 or higher) you may want to increase the default size of Hypersignal's main menu interface.
+Note that for higher resolution displays (1920 x 1080 or higher) you may want to increase the default size of Hypersignal's main menu interface.
 This can be done by doing to your DosBox install folder and right-clicking "Open" on

     DOSBox 0.74-3 Options.bat